18F/handbook/docs/100-security/incident-response-checklist.md

 - Update the ticket, set status → "Ready for QA".
 - Schedule a retrospective.
-- Send a final sitrep vie email to stakeholders.
+- Send a final sitrep via email to stakeholders.
 - Thank everyone involved for their service!

 ## Special situations